loopier/animatron/README.md

 # Animatron

-**Animatron** is an experimental environment (very much "work in progress") that enables creation of "visual poetry," in the form of animations and images, created in real-time through live coding.
-It implemented using the open-source [Godot engine](https://godotengine.org/), and communicates with any "client" application or live coding language &mdash; such as [SuperCollider](https://supercollider.github.io/) &mdash; via the network, using the Open Sound Control (OSC) protocol.
+**Animatron** is an experimental environment (very much "work in progress") that enables creation of "visual poetry" in the form of animations and images, created in real-time through live coding.
+It's implemented using the open-source [Godot engine](https://godotengine.org/), and communicates with any "client" application or live coding language &mdash; such as [SuperCollider](https://supercollider.github.io/) &mdash; via the network, using the Open Sound Control (OSC) protocol on port `56101`.

-Trying to build a pseudo live coding language using OSC (OCL - Open Control Language?).

 # Installation